Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 The core selling point is its OpenAI-compatible API endpoint.
 You can point your existing OpenAI SDK's base_url to localhost:11434 without changing any other code.
 Supports 200+ models including Llama 3.3, Qwen 2.5, DeepSeek-R1, and Gemma 4.

-# Method 1: Environment variable
+# Method 1: Environment variable (recommended)

 export OLLAMA_NO_CLOUD=1

-Cost economics: Per industry reports, at 300K+ monthly calls, local deployment costs (~US$930/month) are roughly 1/5 to 1/6 of cloud API costs (~US$4,600-5,500/month).
-But upfront hardware investment (Mac Mini M4 Pro 48GB ~US$1,700) takes 2-3 months to recoup.
-For smaller volumes, cloud remains more cost-effective.
+Cost economics: Per a GSS industry analysis, at 300K+ monthly calls (comparing Llama 3.1 8B-class local models against GPT-4o mini-class cloud APIs), local deployment costs (~NT$30,000/month) are roughly 1/5 to 1/6 of cloud API costs (~NT$150,000-180,000/month).
+Note: the gap is even larger when compared to higher-tier cloud APIs like GPT-4o, and smaller against lightweight models like Claude Haiku.
+Upfront hardware investment (Mac Mini M4 Pro 48GB ~NT$55,000) takes 2-3 months to recoup.
+For smaller volumes, cloud remains the more cost-effective choice.

-Ghost Pepper: Local Speech-to-Text for High-Security Environments
+Ghost Pepper: Local Speech-to-Text for Law Firms and Medical Clinics

 Ghost Pepper is a precision tool: 100% local speech-to-text (STT, not TTS), designed specifically for high-sensitivity scenarios.

-Launched in April 2026, it received 467 upvotes on Hacker News (as of April 15, 2026) and 185 on Product Hunt.
+Since launching in April 2026, it received 467 upvotes on Hacker News (as of April 15, 2026) and 185 on Product Hunt.
 MIT License, completely free.

 Enterprise deployment: Supports MDM via PPPC payloads, allowing IT departments to deploy at scale without per-machine configuration.

-Is Your MacBook Enough?
+Is Your MacBook Enough for Local AI?
 Hardware Reality Check

 Many people assume local AI requires a high-end GPU.
-In reality, the 2026 entry barrier is lower than you'd expect.
+In reality, the 2026 entry barrier is much lower than you'd expect.

-Usable memory formula: (Total RAM × 0.75) − 3.5 GB = available LLM memory
+Usable memory formula: (Total RAM x 0.75) - 3.5 GB = available LLM memory

-| MacBook M4 Pro 48GB | ~32 GB | 33B comfortable; 70B at reduced quantization | 30-50 tok/s |
+MacBook M4 Pro 48GB~32 GB33B comfortable; 70B at reduced quantization30-50 tok/s

-| Mac Mini M4 Pro 48GB | ~32 GB | Same (recommended enterprise config, ~US$1,700) | 30-50 tok/s |
+Mac Mini M4 Pro 48GB~32 GBSame (recommended enterprise config, ~NT$55,000)30-50 tok/s

-| CPU-only (no GPU) | Depends on RAM | 8B models possible | 3-6 tok/s (batch only) |
+CPU-only (no GPU)Depends on RAM8B models possible3-6 tok/s (batch only)

 Counterintuitive: M3 Pro has lower memory bandwidth (150 GB/s) than M2 Pro (200 GB/s).
 Upgrading from M2 Pro to M3 Pro actually results in slower AI inference.
 Apple Silicon AI performance doesn't simply improve by generation.